-We talked to Dr Eric Mayes, Chief Executive Officer at Endomag, about a technology that physicians in many countries around the world use to help women with breast cancer avoid surgery when it isn’t needed and experience better outcomes when it is.
-This is what he said:
+Dr Eric Mayes, Chief Executive Officer at Endomag tells us about a technology that physicians across the world use to help women with breast cancer avoid surgery when it isn’t needed and experience better outcomes.

 First of all, how are you and your family doing in these COVID-19 times?

 Dr Eric Mayes: Thank you for asking.
 We are all well but well over the perks of lockdown and very much looking forward to the continued lifting of COVID-19 restrictions in England.

 Tell us about you, your career, how you joined Endomag.